Logo

 Harassment or intimidation tactics aimed at discouraging residents from exercising their rights.

-Residents experiencing such actions may have valid HOA legal claims.
+Residents experiencing such actions may have potential legal claims.

 Legal Protections Against Retaliation

-Both federal and state laws offer protections against retaliation.
+Both federal and California laws offer protections against retaliation.
 Under the FHA, it's unlawful for HOAs to retaliate against individuals for:

 Filing a discrimination complaint.